Aroutis N. Foster, Ph.D.

 Areas of Expertise:

-- Educational Technology, (Media Design, Teachers and Technology, Technological Pedagogical and Content Knowledge (TPACK))
+- Media Design, Teachers and Technology, Technology Integration, Technological Pedagogical and Content Knowledge (TPCK/TPACK))

 - Digital Media and Learning: Immersive Interactive Digital Environments (e.g. Simulations, Games, Virtual Environments)

-- The Human Aspects of Technology and Knowledge: Exploring the cognitive, pedagogical, and experiential affordances of technologies for epistemological advancement and identity exploration.
+- The Human Aspects of Technology and Knowledge: Exploring the cognitive, pedagogical, and experiential affordances of technologies for epistemological advancement and identity exploration in formal and informal learning spaces.

-- Information Technology Education: Designing, implementing, integrating, and combining technologies for knowledge construction and the exploration of projective identities to possible selves for projective reflection.
+- Information Technology Education: Designing, implementing, integrating, and combining technologies for knowledge construction and the exploration of identities.

-- Model Development and Testing involving game/Immersive environment design and Game-Based Learning to engage learners in formal and informal settings for 21st century learning and civic engagement.
+- Model Development: Creating and testing epistemological and pedagogical models for learning and teaching with games and interactive digital environments to engage learners in formal and informal settings for 21st century learning and civic engagement.

-- Affiliate Faculty for Replay Lab in Digital Media Program & Computer Science Department (2010–present)
+- Affiliate Faculty for Replay Lab in Digital Media Program & Computer Science Department (Present)

 - Michigan State University, College of Education, Center for Curriculum Materials in Science, — Research and Teaching Assistant (2003–09)